 In this article, I’m going to list down the 8 best resume website builders and briefly review their features to help you pick the best one for you.

-The best resume websites usually are attractive, have a clear homepage, and easily accessible contact information if your client decided to hire you.
+The best resume websites usually are attractive, have a clear structure, and easily accessible contact information, perfect for quick reading and contacting.

-To help you save time, I’ve created a list of the best resume website builders that I personally used and find them fit for a task.
-Although, before getting into that, let’s talk about the key features that a good resume website builder should offer.
+To help you save time, I’ve tested dozens of website builders, and came up with this list.
+But before I get into that, let’s talk about the key features that a good resume website builder should offer.